tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/neural_networks_and_deep_learning.md

 > should: np.random.rand(1, 5) -> a.shape = (1, 5) - row vector

 > assert(a.shape == (5, 1)) -> just like documentation for code

+> np.dot(a, b) - matrix mutiplication

+> a * b performs an element-wise multiplication